Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Oxygen Cylinders: Trek leaders carry oxygen cylinders for extra support during high-altitude sections.

-• Daily Health Checks: Your guide will conduct daily health checks, including assessments of pulse and oxygen levels.
+• Daily Health Checks: Your guide will conduct daily health checks, including pulse and oxygen level assessments.
 This helps spot any warning signs early.

 Tip: Always inform your guide if you feel dizzy or fatigued.
 Early action prevents serious issues later.